Alexandra NatapoffAssociate Dean for Research

 JD, with distinction, Stanford Law School

 Professor Natapoff’s scholarship has won numerous awards, including the 2013 Law and Society Association Article Prize, two Outstanding Scholarship Awards from the AALS Criminal Justice Section, selection by the Stanford/Yale Junior Faculty Forum, and Honorable Mention in the AALS Scholarly Papers Competition.
 Her original work on criminal informants has made her a nationally-recognized expert: she has testified before Congress and her book Snitching won the 2010 ABA Silver Gavel Award Honorable Mention for Books.

 Professor Natapoff's current work--including her new book--focuses on misdemeanors and their powerful influence over the criminal system as a whole.
-As part of her misdemeanor research, she spent the summer of 2012 at NYU School of Law as a Scholar-in-Residence at NYU, and has presented her misdemeanor work at numerous institutions including Harvard, the University of Chicago, the ABA, and the National Science Foundation.
-Professor Natapoff is a member of the American Law Institute; in 2015 she was appointed as an Adviser to the ALI Principles of Law, Police Investigations Project.
+She has been a Scholar-in-Residence at NYU, and has presented her misdemeanor work at numerous institutions including Harvard, the University of Chicago, the ABA, and the National Science Foundation.
+Professor Natapoff is also a member of the American Law Institute; in 2015 she was appointed as an Adviser to the ALI Principles of Law, Police Investigations Project.
 She is quoted frequently by major media outlets.

 Prior to joining the academy, Professor Natapoff served as an Assistant Federal Public Defender in Baltimore, Maryland, and was the recipient of an Open Society Institute Community Fellowship.
 She clerked for the Honorable David S. Tatel, U.S. Court of Appeals, District of Columbia, and for the Honorable Paul L. Friedman, U.S. District Court, Washington, D.C.

 - THE NEW CRIMINAL JUSTICE THINKING (co-editor with Sharon Dolovich) (forthcoming 2016)